Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Problem Statement

-Enforcing differential privacy can be done by randomly perturbing the published output of a system, at the price of reducing its utility or quality.
+Enforcing differential privacy can be done by randomly perturbing the published output of a system \cite{Dwork06_DPcalibration:1, LeNyDP2012_journalVersion:1}, at the expense of its quality or utility.
 Hence, we are interested in evaluating as precisely as possible the amount of noise necessary to make a mechanism differentially private.
 For this purpose, the following quantity plays an important role.

-\begin{definition} Let $p$ be a positive integer.
-The $\ell_p$-sensitivity of a system $G$ with $m$ inputs and $n$ outputs with respect to the adjacency relation $\Adj$ is defined by